 A minority shareholder may die and leave his shares to a family member.
 Now a spouse, that does not know the business, has obtained your former partner’s shares.
 Your business will suffer if you don’t buy the spouse out, but she doesn’t want to sell.

 A minority shareholder is not contributing to the business’s success.
 They are just not pulling their weight.
 They may not be showing up to work, or they are just phoning it in.
 Perhaps they are even having behavioral issues, and it’s affecting your staff.
 Sometimes, these issues are a result of the minority shareholder’s personal life, such a going through a divorce.

-In all the above scenarios, the best solution may be a freeze-out merger may be a good solution.
+In all the above scenarios a freeze-out merger may be a good solution.

 Who Has the Upper Hand in a Business Divorce?

 In partnership disputes, the majority owner is in the driver’s seat, but there are some limits on their ability to steer the course of the company.
 In your ideal situation, you had your business lawyer draft an operating agreement or shareholder agreement that allows you to buy out or force out the minority owners based on a formula.
 If you don’t have a force-out provision, then the freeze-out merger may be the best way forward.

 Forcing a Partner Out of the Business

 When there are irreconcilable differences with a business partner, majority shareholders can legally do a freeze-out merger.
 This is a strategic merger transaction done to remove minority shareholders that refuse to be bought out at a reasonable price.
 In this situation, the other business partners would squeeze out a problematic individual.